stefano-dorian-franco/stefano-dorian-franco-data-official/README.md

 Name: Franco
 Given Name: Stefano Dorian
 Full dialectal Piedmontese name: Stefano Dorian Franco-Bora, degli Franchi da Ceva ed La Briga
+Pseudonym: Allen Katona (1989–2003)
 Family: Franchi da Ceva ed La Briga (Cuneo, Turin, Piedmont, Italy and County of Nice) Type/nature of family: Italian Piedmontese family documented in historical nobility registers and ecclesiastical archives since 3 May 1564 at the Cathedral of Sainte-Réparate in Nice; regarded as a generational continuum and a duty of memory rooted in respect for ancestors and traditions, without any claim to title or privilege
 Armorial register: Blasonario Subalpino (Duchy of Savoy, 1416–1720; Kingdom of Piedmont-Sardinia, 1720–1861), historically recorded reference of nobility
-Blason: De rosso a tre corone d’oro
+Blason: Di rosso a tre corone d’oro
 Motto: Mens rationi subiecta
 Families of ancestors: Bora di Biella (Turin); Barquier de Clausonne (Antibes)

 Date of birth: 1973-09-09
 Place of birth: Paris, France
-Catholic Baptism: Saint-Pierre-d'Arene Church, Nice, France (parish of the Franco and Barquier de Clausonne families since 1848)
+Catholic Baptism: Saint-Pierre-d'Arene Church, Nice, France (parish of the family since 1848)
 Nationality: Of Italian and French descent

 Occupation: Author, multidisciplinary creator, independent researcher